 Protein source: Whey protein isolate | Flavor: Unflavored | Ingredients: No added sugar or artificial sweeteners

-Personal trainer Kern Alexander told us that after 15 years of trying different options, his powder of choice is this unflavored one from Now Sport, a multigenerational-family-owned brand that fitness coach Gabbi Berkow also cited as one to look for.
+Personal trainer Kern Alexander told us that after 15 years of trying different options, his powder of choice is this unflavored one from Now Sport, a multigenerational-family-owned brand that fitness coach Gabbi Berkow cited as one to look for.
 It is packaged in the USA, contains whey protein isolate, and isn’t loaded with artificial sweeteners, according to Alexander, who says its lack of flavor means “I can add berries and banana and just taste those.”
 I’ve tried this powder and I like the unflavored version.
 When I’m in a hurry and don’t have time to make an elaborate shake with lots of ingredients, I like mixing the unflavored powder with just water and gulping it down.
-I’ve also mixed it into yogurt-granola bowls, and beyond the slight texture change, I can barely notice a difference in taste.
+I’ve mixed it into yogurt-granola bowls, and beyond the slight texture change, I can barely notice a difference in taste.
 If you prefer some flavor, this protein power is also available in vanilla and chocolate, both of which are sweetened with stevia.
+I’ve mixed a scoop of the vanilla version in pancake batter to make protein pancakes (as I’ve done with the Podium protein powder below), and I liked how the flavor wasn’t overpowering — they still tasted like normal pancakes.

 Best chocolate-flavored whey-protein powder